 1. Keyword Research

-Find 10 Keywords / Search terms which best fit your product and have a good amount of volume.
+Find 10 Keywords / Search terms which best fit your product and have a good amount of volume (more than 1000 searches per month).
 There are several tools that can help with Search Term research like:

 2. Your Product Listing Title